owenwilderfox/JobPlacementDashboard/README.md

 ![](3564.PNG)

 ### Limit JPApplications/Create View to Authenticated Users Only
 My task was to limit the JPApplications/Create view authenticated users only.
+If users are not logged in, they are sent to an error page that can be customized at a later date by students in the next sprint.

 ![](3592.PNG)